How important is governance to the success of a CAP?

 Who can help?

-The CAP Guidelines can allow the sponsor to delegate certain tasks to service providers.
+The CAP Guideline can allow the sponsor to delegate certain tasks to service providers.
 These can include recordkeeping, investment selection, fee negotiation, ongoing fund monitoring, member onboarding, and education.

 Here are some of the ways advisors and consultants can help with each component and key element of governance.